flatiron/restful/README.md

 ## Relational Resources

-restful fully supports relational data.
-First, you will have to define the relationship in the resource(s) itself using the resourceful `Resource.parent()` API.
+To define relational data in restful you will have to:

+ - Define the relationship in the resource itself using the resourceful `Resource.parent()` API.
-Once you have established the relationship in your resourceful resources, simply expose the most parent resource(s) and all child relationships will be imported.
+ - Create a new router based on the resource(s)

+restful will then properly reflect the relational properties of your resources into the routing layer.

-Here is a simple code example of using restful with : `Albums` and `Songs`: <a href="https://github.com/flatiron/restful/blob/master/examples/server.js">https://github.com/flatiron/restful/blob/master/examples/server.js</a>
+Here is a simple code example of using restful with `Albums` and `Songs`: <a href="https://github.com/flatiron/restful/blob/master/examples/server.js">https://github.com/flatiron/restful/blob/master/examples/server.js</a>

-restful will properly reflect the relational properties of your resources into the routing layer.

 **Protip:** You'll want to browse the restful server using the HTML API explorer in order to see which routes will be created.